rmlmcfadden/rmlmcfadden.github.io/drafts/tuning.md

 The optimum settings for the steering elements on the beamline can be calculated and viewed using the [tuneX] application.

+Note that when using a <sup>31</sup>Mg<sup>+</sup> beam, it is perhaps best to skip the "adjustements" given in step 2 and go directly to step 4 (i.e., ramp up the magnet).
+This is focus the beta into the detectors and give better metrics for the rates/beamspot.
+Without the fousing effect from the field, the rates may be lower enough (on the order of ~1k s<sup>-1</sup>) that it is hard to judge if all of the beam is delivered to the spectrometer.
+See the bnmr logbooks from, for example, October 2019 and July 2021 for further notes during tuning.

 [EPICS]: https://en.wikipedia.org/wiki/EPICS
 [TRIUMF]: https://www.triumf.ca/